hahaha98757/zombies-mod-template/README.md

 Check out https://moddev.nea.moe/ for a full tutorial on legacy modding.

-Alternatively, read here for a basic overview on how to use this repository.

 To get started, [Use this template](https://github.com/new?template_name=Forge1.8.9Template&template_owner=nea89o).

 > [!WARNING]
-> Do not Fork or Clone or Download ZIP this template.
+> Do not Fork, Clone, or Download ZIP this template.
 If you "use" this template a custom mod id will be generated.
 You can do that manually using the `make-my-own` script, if you are on linux.
 If not, just click the use this template button.
-If you want to use kotlin or make a 1.12 mod check the "Include all branches" and change the default branch in https://github.com/yourname/yourreponame/branches
+If you want to use kotlin check the "Include all branches" and change the default branch in https://github.com/yourname/yourreponame/settings

 This project uses [DevAuth](https://github.com/DJtheRedstoner/DevAuth) per default, so you can log in using your real minecraft account.
 If you don't need that, you can remove it from the buildscript.